2014 IPC Athletics European Championships

 The 2014 IPC Athletics European Championships was a track and field competition for athletes with a disability open to International Paralympic Committee (IPC) affiliated countries within Europe, plus Azerbaijan and Israel.
-It was held in Swansea, Wales and lasted from 18 to 23 August.
+It was held in Swansea, Wales, United Kingdom and lasted from 18 to 23 August.
 The competition was staged at Swansea University Stadium.
 Approximately 550 athletes from 37 countries attended the games.

 Russia won the Games atop the medal table with 41 Gold medals, and also collected the greatest overall medal haul with 88.
 The host nation, Britain, finished third.
 Of the 37 competing nations, 34 managed to achieve a podium finish.
 There were seven world records set and a further seven European records, in a games that was beset by difficult weather conditions throughout the tournament.

 Venue

 The venue for the Championships was the Swansea University athletics stadium.

 Format

 The 2014 IPC Athletics European Championships is an invitational tournament taking in track and field events.
 No combined sports were included in the 2014 Championships.
 Not all events were open to all classifications, though no events were contested between classifications.

 Athletes finishing in first place are awarded the gold medal, second place the silver medal and third place the bronze.
 If only three competitors are available to challenge for an event then no bronze medal is awarded.
 Some events will be classed as 'no medal' events.